Are you familiar with visual blogging?

 Also, videos are trendy, so visual blogging has appeal.

 Currently, videos have massive appeal.
-Therefore, it makes sense that visual blogging would have potential to bring you a boost in traffic.
+Therefore, it makes sense that visual blogging would have the potential to bring you a boost in traffic.

-Guest author Catherine Vanvonno is here to explain this technique, offer examples of visual blogging, and explain how it can lead you to make sales.
+Author Catherine Vanvonno is here to explain this technique, offer examples of visual blogging, and explain how it can lead you to make sales.

 What is Visual Blogging and How Can It Improve Your Conversions?